Spectroscopy: Detect absorption spectra of gemstones

 Do you want to read more?

 If you are looking for more specialist information, order the white paper “Gemstone Spectroscopy”.
-The publication describes e.g. the following topics:
+The following topics, for example, are described in the specialist publication:

-The whitepaper was produced in collaboration with Prof. Dr. Jochen Schlueter wrote.
-He is a graduate mineralogist and responsible for the display collection of the Mineralogical Museum in Hamburg.
+The whitepaper was produced in collaboration with Prof. Dr. Jochen Schlueter wrote. a qualified mineralogist in charge of the permanent collection on display at the Mineralogical Museum in Hamburg.

 Enter your contact details here and we will send you our detailed information “Gemmological Spectroscopy” by email.